The hardy and easy growing, Monstera deliciosa.

 Monsteras prefer soil that is lightly moist, and generally like to dry out between waterings.
 As epiphytes with aerial roots, they are sensitive to overwatering, so they don’t want to sit in soggy soil.
 Once the top 2″ to 4″ of the soil are dry, water your plant.

 Watering – Give the plant a thorough soaking once every 1 to 1.5 to weeks.
-Monstera Plants need to be dry before watering.
+Snake Plants need to be dry before watering.

 Light – Medium to bright indirect light.